 Entrepreneurs: Curtis McGill and Scott Houdashell

 Cleaner, and supposedly more “fun” than the traditional dye method of coloring eggs, The Eggmazing Egg Decorator essentially spins an egg in a circle.
-Then, using a colored marker, someone can draw designs onto the egg as it spins.
+As it spins, you can draw designs onto the egg using a colored marker.

 The invention “utilizes a patent-pending design that provides a new and creative way to decorate Easter eggs with the simple touch of a colorful marker.”

-Their unique lathe design allows you to decorate the entire egg, Perfect for Easter Eggs.
-Different designs are created by using all the colorful markers.
+Their unique lathe design is perfect for Easter Eggs and it allows you to decorate the entire egg.
+By using all the colorful markers, can be created different designs.

 |$50,000 for 50%||$100,000 for 100%||Barbara Corcoran|